‘It’s a beautiful sight’: Kraken’s $80 million Northgate practice facility set for open house, public skating

 But the rest of the project — which raced three years ago to get its construction permit application piggybacked atop a much larger one for Northgate Mall in order to be built by this season — is ready for Kraken workouts and roughly 1,000 fans daily in the stands.
 Those stands beside the main rink have a warm look, with a finished wood casing now covering previously planned aluminum benches.

-That’s just one of the upgrades made within the two-story, 180,000 square-foot venue over 19 months of construction.
+That’s just one of the upgrades made within the two-story, 180,000-square-foot venue over 19 months of construction.
 During that time, the project endured a state-imposed COVID-19 construction shutdown, then a mishap last January in which errant debris from an adjacent, separate demolition project damaged the Iceplex roof where the restaurant will be located.

 The restaurant underwent a name change after the team was sued in April by a Seattle dive bar claiming trademark infringement.